wirepas/backend-apis/gateway_to_backend/README.md

 > **content:**
 > [GenericMessage][message_GenericMessage].[WirepasMessage][message_WirepasMessage].[StatusEvent][message_StatusEvent]

-The message must have the retained flag set to true to allow a new backend to immediately be noticed of all the available gateways when subscribing to this topic.
+The message must have the retain flag set to true to allow a new backend to immediately be noticed of all the available gateways when subscribing to this topic.

 Once connected to the MQTT broker, status must be set to *ONLINE*.

+As some broker do not support the retain flag, sending periodically the status of the gateway can be implemented instead of only once with the retained flag.
+Consequently, backends will have to wait for a period time after the subscribing to this topic before being noticed of all gateway status.
+A period of 30s is a good tradeoff between loading the broker and reactivity for backends.

 #### Last will message